bionic-otter/RecipeForReviews/README.md

 # RecipeForReviews
-An exploratory data project analyzing Montreal restaurant reviews to gain insights into ratings, sentiment, trends and more.
+An exploratory data project analyzing restaurant reviews to gain insights into ratings, sentiment, trends and more.

 ## Project Description
-This project aims to leverage SQL and Python to analyze Yelp restaurant reviews from Montreal.
+This project aims to leverage SQL and Python to analyze Yelp restaurant reviews.
 The goal is to extract meaningful insights from restaurant reviews data with a focus on ratings, sentiments, trends, and other potentially interesting factors.

 ## Dataset
-The data for this project is obtained from the Yelp Open Dataset.
-The dataset provides extensive data about various businesses and reviews, among which restaurant revies from Montreal have been extracted for analysis purposes in this project.
+The data for this project is obtains from the Yelp Fusion API.
+The API provides access to various Yelp businessess and reviews data.

 ## Tools & Libraries
 - Python